2025 Afghanistan–Pakistan conflict: Analysis

-Ishaq Atmar, a German-based expert on Afghan affairs, told Radio Azadi that the timing of the attack – which occurred during the groundbreaking visit by the Afghan Taliban Foreign Minister to India – "could not be a coincidence".
-"After Mr. Muttaqi was warmly welcomed by Indian officials, signed agreements, and upgraded diplomatic relations to the embassy level, Pakistan saw this as an opportune time to send a clear message to India, the Taliban government, and other countries" observing regional affairs, he said.
+Ishaq Atmar, a German-based expert on Afghan affairs, told Radio Azadi that the timing of the attack – which occurred during the groundbreaking visit by the Afghan Taliban Foreign Minister Amir Khan Muttaqi to India – "could not be a coincidence", adding that "Pakistan saw this as an opportune time to send a clear message to India, the Taliban government, and other countries" observing regional affairs.

 Ibraheem Bahiss, a senior analyst for the International Crisis Group, stated that both Pakistan and Afghanistan aim to avoid a wider conflict, prioritizing de-escalation along the border.
 He noted that the Afghan Taliban are unlikely to escalate due to Pakistan's superior firepower.
 Their limited retaliation, he added, was mainly intended to reassure their domestic audience and demonstrate control.

 According to the BBC, satellite images and verified drone footage revealed significant damage in Afghanistan amid the ongoing border clashes with Pakistan.
 BBC analysts verified a video, purportedly filmed between 11 and 12 October, showing three buildings with blue slanted roofs being struck, followed by a large cloud of smoke.
 Social media users claimed the footage depicted a Pakistani drone strike on a “Taliban camp” in the border city of Spin Boldak.
 BBC reporters confirmed that the buildings targeted were part of a Taliban border security compound.
 Further satellite imagery from 14 October showed extensive damage to the same buildings, consistent with the impact observed in the verified video.

 According to Atif Mashal, a former Afghan diplomat, and Aziz Amin, a former Afghanistan government official writing for The Diplomat, Pakistan’s airstrikes on Afghanistan, including strikes on Kabul, reflect a broader strategy by the Pakistani military to project strength externally in response to growing internal instability.
 They highlight the historical pattern of Pakistan's military using external aggression to distract from domestic issues, particularly the rise of the TTP, which has roots in Pakistan's past support of militant groups.
 The authors suggest that Pakistan's coercive tactics, including airstrikes and threats, have undermined diplomatic efforts, strained relations with Afghanistan, and led to an increasing sense of regional isolation.

 Afghanistan International, citing sources, reported that Taliban leaders close to Hibatullah Akhundzada were concerned that continued conflict with Pakistan could deplete their heavy weapons, making Qatari–Turkish mediation an attractive option to end the fighting.
 After Pakistani airstrikes on Afghan territory, Akhundzada delegated full authority for retaliatory action to a military commission in Kabul led by Defense Minister Mullah Yaqub Mujahid.
 Despite the ongoing fighting, Akhundzada favored limited, defensive responses and avoided direct meetings with military officials.
 Akhundzada did not expect the war with Islamabad to expand and Pakistan to repeat attacks on Afghan territory.
 Amid the escalation, he authorized a delegation led by Yaqub to Doha to negotiate a ceasefire with Pakistan under Qatari and Turkish auspices.